damir-manapov/hands-on-multitenant-by-kind-helm/README.md

 **What it does:**
 1. ✅ Formats code with Prettier
 2. ✅ Runs ESLint with strict rules
-3. ✅ Checks tenant app source code structure and compilation
-4. ✅ Scans for secret leaks using gitleaks
+3. ✅ Scans for secret leaks using gitleaks
-5. ✅ Performs TypeScript type checking (no emit)
+4. ✅ Performs TypeScript type checking (no emit)

 **Output:** Color-coded, informative output showing the status of each check.